-- 1. The risk transfers to the purchaser, when the respective delivery item has left the factory, and also in such cases, where partial deliveries are to be made, or where the supplier has assumed other services such as for example dispatch costs or delivery to site and installation. - 2.
+- 1. The risk transfers to the purchaser, when the respective delivery item has left the factory, and also in such cases, where partial deliveries are to be made, or where the supplier has assumed other services such as for example dispatch costs or delivery to site and installation, e.g. shipping costs or delivery and installation. - 2.
 If the dispatch is delayed or has to be aborted due to circumstances, which are not the responsibility of the supplier, the risk is transferred to the purchaser from the day, on which the readiness for dispatch is notified to the purchaser.
 The supplier commits himself to complete the necessary insurance at the expense of the purchaser if he requires this. - 3.
 Partial deliveries are permitted, insofar as these are deemed reasonable by the purchaser.

-V. Retention of title
+VI.
+Retention of title